Sabina-Karenkina/diploma-gas-leaks-prediction/README.md

 # diploma-gas-leaks-prediction
 This repositry made for a simple web application to predict gas leaks on main pipelines of RK https://gas-leaks-prediction-app.herokuapp.com/
+HOPE WE GET HIGH GRADES FOR THIS PROJECT AND GET OUR DIPLOMA!!!